Town’s relationship with ICE facility questioned - Farmville

 The Farmville facility received national attention last year at this time when the detention center experienced a severe COVID-19 outbreak leading to the death of a Canadian citizen detained there.

 The vote for the first tax increase by the town since at least 1984 went quickly and without any comments from the public.
-Only Council Member Sallie Amos voted against the increase that took the equalized property tax rate up 2.5 cents to 13 cents per $100 valuation.
+Only Councilmember Sallie Amos voted against the increase that took the equalized property tax rate up 2.5 cents to 13 cents per $100 valuation.

 Council makes move to relocate Confederate statue